Aashishsharma/Learnings/Javascript/Typescript.md

         ? true : false
 }

-// use of the never type
-// 1. if function throws error
+// ts returns never type in case if a function throws error or has infinite loop
-// 2. infinite loop
-// 3.
-Exhaustive check for union types (see below) type Animal = "cat" | "dog" | "fish" ;
+// use of the never type - Exhaustive check for union types (see below) type Animal = "cat" | "dog" | "fish" ;
 function getAnimalSound(animal: Animal): string {
     switch (animal) {